-You might wonder why lowercase k is used for skeletons rather than black-board bold $\mathbb{A}$ .
+Those familiar with literature on strand spaces might wonder why lowercase k is used for skeletons rather than blackboard bold \mathbb{A} .
 The notation used in the design document is motivated by the code, and k with and without decoration somehow became associated with preskeletons, probably because p, r, t, and s, were already in use.
 Many other notational conventions are directly inspired by the code.